 Hiring someone to care for your loved one so you can continue working is a common practice in the U.S. If a child, spouse or other household member requires care and you couldn’t provide the care without quitting your job, you’re not alone.
-You may also be eligible for a tax credit to defray the expenses associated with that care.
+A financial advisor could help you optimize your tax strategy to meet your household needs and financial goals.
+Depending on your eligibility, you could claim a tax credit to defray the expenses associated with that care.

 Check out our income tax calculator.

 IRS Form 2441: Child and Dependent Care Expenses

 IRS Form 2441, Child and Dependent Care Expenses, is a two-page tax form that will take some time and concentration to fill out correctly.
 The resulting credit likely won’t pay you back for all your care expenses, either, since it’s capped at $3,000 for the care of one person and $6,000 for the care of two or more people.
 Then, that credit is adjusted according to your income.

 Who Qualifies for the Child and Dependent Care Credit?